 - 25% Procter& Gamble, giant in the fast-moving consumer groups market, for the hair growth product;

-- 18% by Unilever, giant in the fast-moving consumer groups market, recently seek the opportunity of hair growth;
+- 18% by Unilever, a giant in the fast-moving consumer groups market, recently seek the opportunity of hair growth;

 How can an international hair care brand enter the Chinese market?